 Qualification for University Study

 Perhaps the most critical part of the application is determining if your foreign secondary school degree qualifies you for direct admission to the university.
 For example, a US high school diploma alone would not generally be accepted – you would first have to take part in preparatory studies, known as a Studienkolleg, before enrolling in a degree program.
-A diploma may, however, be combined with further qualifications, such as a certain score on the ACT or SAT, AP courses, or a few semesters of study at a North American university, in order to qualify to begin directly with a Bachelor program.
+A diploma may, however, be combined with further qualifications, such as a certain score on the ACT or SAT, AP courses, or a few semesters of study at a North American university, in order to qualify to begin directly with a Bachelor's program.
 The DAAD (German Academic Exchange Service) offers an excellent database on admission requirements, which can be found on their website.

 If you would like to continue your studies in Germany by pursuing a Master's degree, you will have to check the requirements for the specific degree program.
-While a Bachelor degree is often recognized as such in Germany, you may be asked to complete additional courses, especially if you are entering a Master's program in a different field than that of your Bachelor degree.
+While a Bachelor's degree is often recognized as such in Germany, you may be asked to complete additional courses, especially if you are entering a Master's program in a different field than that of your Bachelor's degree.
 Each university and degree program handles the evaluation differently.

 On the other hand, a Master's degree from a North American university is usually sufficient to pursue a doctorate in Germany.

 For all degree programs, you will likely be asked for official copies of your transcripts and degrees.
 You may also be asked to have them translated, though documents in English are often accepted.